General Mills (NYSE:GIS) Updates FY 2022 Earnings Guidance

-General Mills (NYSE:GIS – Get Rating) last released its quarterly earnings results on Wednesday, March 23rd.
-The company reported $0.84 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.78 by $0.06.
-General Mills had a return on equity of 23.10% and a net margin of 12.36%.
-The business had revenue of $4.54 billion during the quarter, compared to analysts’ expectations of $4.55 billion.
-During the same quarter in the prior year, the business earned $0.82 earnings per share.
-The company’s quarterly revenue was up .4% compared to the same quarter last year.
-As a group, equities analysts predict that General Mills will post 3.83 earnings per share for the current year.
+General Mills (NYSE:GIS – Get Rating) last released its earnings results on Wednesday, March 23rd.
+The company reported $0.84 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.78 by $0.06.
+General Mills had a net margin of 12.36% and a return on equity of 23.10%.
+The firm had revenue of $4.54 billion for the quarter, compared to analysts’ expectations of $4.55 billion.
+During the same period in the previous year, the company earned $0.82 earnings per share.
+The company’s quarterly revenue was up .4% on a year-over-year basis.
+Equities analysts anticipate that General Mills will post 3.83 earnings per share for the current year.

-Several research firms have recently commented on GIS.
-Jefferies Financial Group began coverage on General Mills in a research note on Wednesday, December 22nd.
-They set a hold rating and a $65.00 price target for the company.
-JPMorgan Chase & Co. cut their price objective on General Mills from $67.00 to $64.00 and set a neutral rating for the company in a research report on Tuesday, March 22nd.
-StockNews.com upgraded General Mills from a hold rating to a buy rating in a research report on Thursday, March 24th.
-Citigroup increased their price objective on General Mills from $70.00 to $73.00 and gave the stock an action list buy rating in a research report on Wednesday, December 22nd.
-Finally, Deutsche Bank Aktiengesellschaft increased their price objective on General Mills from $71.00 to $73.00 and gave the stock a buy rating in a research report on Thursday, March 24th.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $67.09.
+Several equities research analysts have issued reports on GIS shares.
+StockNews.com upgraded shares of General Mills from a hold rating to a buy rating in a research report on Thursday, March 24th.
+Citigroup raised their price objective on General Mills from $70.00 to $73.00 and gave the company an action list buy rating in a research note on Wednesday, December 22nd.
+Credit Suisse Group boosted their price objective on General Mills from $63.00 to $65.00 and gave the company a neutral rating in a research report on Wednesday, December 22nd.
+JPMorgan Chase & Co. lowered their price target on shares of General Mills from $67.00 to $64.00 and set a neutral rating for the company in a report on Tuesday, March 22nd.
+Finally, Jefferies Financial Group initiated coverage on General Mills in a research note on Wednesday, December 22nd.
+They issued a hold rating and a $65.00 target price on the stock.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat.com, General Mills presently has a consensus rating of Hold and an average target price of $67.09.

-In related news, insider Shawn P. Ogrady sold 27,157 shares of the stock in a transaction on Tuesday, April 5th.
+In other news, insider Jacqueline Williams-Roll sold 10,911 shares of the stock in a transaction that occurred on Friday, April 1st.
+The shares were sold at an average price of $68.61, for a total value of $748,603.71.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, insider Shawn P. Ogrady sold 27,157 shares of the company’s stock in a transaction that occurred on Tuesday, April 5th.
 The stock was sold at an average price of $69.50, for a total transaction of $1,887,411.50.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CAO Mark A. Pallot sold 1,410 shares of the stock in a transaction on Monday, January 10th.
-The shares were sold at an average price of $69.31, for a total value of $97,727.10.
 The disclosure for this sale can be found here.
-Insiders sold 53,933 shares of company stock worth $3,731,426 in the last three months.
-0.53% of the stock is owned by corporate insiders.
+Insiders own 0.53% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-Keudell Morrison Wealth Management boosted its stake in General Mills by 5.0% in the 3rd quarter.
-Keudell Morrison Wealth Management now owns 8,424 shares of the company’s stock worth $504,000 after buying an additional 401 shares during the last quarter.
-Toroso Investments LLC boosted its stake in General Mills by 9.1% in the 4th quarter.
-Toroso Investments LLC now owns 8,528 shares of the company’s stock worth $575,000 after buying an additional 709 shares during the last quarter.
-Integrated Wealth Concepts LLC raised its holdings in shares of General Mills by 61.5% in the 4th quarter.
-Integrated Wealth Concepts LLC now owns 6,412 shares of the company’s stock worth $432,000 after purchasing an additional 2,441 shares during the period.
-Forum Financial Management LP purchased a new position in shares of General Mills in the 4th quarter worth about $412,000.
-Finally, NEXT Financial Group Inc raised its holdings in shares of General Mills by 6.4% in the 4th quarter.
-NEXT Financial Group Inc now owns 5,507 shares of the company’s stock worth $371,000 after purchasing an additional 332 shares during the period.
-73.72% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently added to or reduced their stakes in the business.
+NEXT Financial Group Inc raised its stake in General Mills by 6.4% in the fourth quarter.
+NEXT Financial Group Inc now owns 5,507 shares of the company’s stock worth $371,000 after buying an additional 332 shares in the last quarter.
+Boston Private Wealth LLC raised its holdings in shares of General Mills by 1.1% during the fourth quarter.
+Boston Private Wealth LLC now owns 32,961 shares of the company’s stock worth $2,221,000 after purchasing an additional 358 shares during the last quarter.
+Horizon Investments LLC boosted its stake in shares of General Mills by 9.4% in the fourth quarter.
+Horizon Investments LLC now owns 4,401 shares of the company’s stock worth $294,000 after buying an additional 377 shares during the last quarter.
+Keudell Morrison Wealth Management grew its stake in shares of General Mills by 5.0% during the 3rd quarter.
+Keudell Morrison Wealth Management now owns 8,424 shares of the company’s stock worth $504,000 after purchasing an additional 401 shares during the period.
+Finally, Salem Investment Counselors Inc. increased its stake in shares of General Mills by 25.3% during the fourth quarter.
+Salem Investment Counselors Inc. now owns 2,354 shares of the company’s stock worth $159,000 after purchasing an additional 476 shares in the last quarter.
+Institutional investors and hedge funds own 73.72% of the company’s stock.

 General Mills Company Profile (Get Rating)